dmannan/graphSpec/specDefn.md

 csv.
 But yes, it is storing the graph in a sparse format which is worth mentioning.

 The graphs are sparse, hence, non-existent edges between nodes have no entry in the csv.
 And for each graph, there is a json defining its metadata.
-``
+Multi-graph metadata is contained in one json.

 ### How to define attributes:

 ##### General Guidelines: